gpreti/GSP_StructuralDecouplingIndex/README.md

 The following softwares need to be installed:

 - For the first part of the code: MATLAB (originally created on version R2016B).
-All needed toolboxes are included in the code folder.
+All needed additional toolboxes are included in the code folder.

 - For the second part of the code: PYTHON (originally created on version 2.7.15), Jupyter Notebook App.